Orfeous/Update-UnattendXmlPassword/README.md

 If it is set to "false", the function will append the usage of the password (that is the name of the parent XML node, AdministratorPassword) to the given password.
 Afterwards, it will convert the resulting string to base64, update the Value node (see above) and save the file.

-Please note: the function overwrites the given unattend.xml will without warnings.
+Please note: the function overwrites the given unattend.xml without warnings.